Jill Biden to attend Tokyo Olympic opening ceremony

 The White House confirmed the First Lady’s attendance at the games, which begin on 23 July, in an announcement on Tuesday.

-It marks the second time Dr Biden has led Team USA to an Olympics, having done so in 2010 along with her husband and then vice president, Joe Biden, for the Winter games in Vancouver, Canada.
+It marks the second time Dr Biden has led Team USA to an Olympics having done so in 2010 along with her husband and then vice president, Joe Biden, for the Winter games in Vancouver, Canada.

-This time, the first lady will travel to Tokyo for the opening ceremony of the Olympics solo, with the games being held under a state of emergency amid a spike in Covid infections.
+The first lady will travel alone to Japan with Team USA for the opening ceremony, after the White House confirmed last month that US president Joe Bill would not attend.

+Jen Psaki, the White House press secretary, said last month that a delegation for Team USA would go instead, with speculation that Dr Biden would travel to Tokyo.

 Join our new commenting forum